 Enhanced Sanitization Dealers will go the extra mile to ensure their vehicles and premises are clean and safe.

-Traction control, previously optional, is now standard on the Premium V6 and on all V8s.
-The Bosch system works at all speeds: Whenever wheelspin is detected, the system retards ignition timing, cuts fuel flow, and activates the brakes at one or both drive wheels, in that order.
+In corners, the Mustang likes to be muscled, but it doesn't have to be.
+It's brutish, but still goes where you point it without a struggle.
+The brakes don't fade when driving on winding roads at an aggressive pace and using them frequently.
+The optional Bosch traction control system works at all speeds: Whenever wheelspin is detected, the system retards ignition timing, cuts fuel flow, and activates the brakes at one or both drive wheels, in that order.
 The driver can turn the system off with a console switch.

 The Mustang suspension was retuned for 2003 for improved ride quality.

 The current Ford Mustang is a hammer of a car, a throwback to another time.
 Its interior is dated.
 Stand on the gas and the GT's powerful V8 can spin the rear wheels.
 The firm suspension and handling make for a fast, racy ride.
 But it's not sophisticated.
 This is part of the charm and we love it.
 Driving a Mustang can put a smile on your face.
 We particularly enjoy the convertibles.

 An all-new 2005 Ford Mustang is expected in mid-2004.
 Until then, the 2004 Mustang remains a value in performance and style.